-Guidelines for MA in English with Option in Professional Writing
+MA in English with Option in Professional Writing

-The MA in English with an option in Professional Writing consists of 30 credit hours (with thesis) or 33 credit hours (without thesis).
+The MA in English with an option in Professional Writing consists of 30 credit hours (with thesis) or 34 credit hours (without thesis).
 In addition to these hours, students must fulfill the language requirement and pass the MA Qualifying Examination in Professional Writing.
 A description of the degree requirements and regulations appears on the following pages.

-Forms to File in 308 Morrill for the MA in English with Professional Writing Option
+Forms to File in 308 Morrill for the MA in English with Professional Writing Option:

-- Departmental Advisory Committee Form: by the end of the second semester of course work - Plan of Study: before completing the 17th hour (filed online at the Graduate College website) - Notice of Intent to take Qualifying Exams: by the end of the second week of classes in the semester in which exams will be taken - Thesis Prospectus (when applicable): no later than the beginning of the first semester of thesis hours - Notice of Intent to defend a Thesis (when applicable): by the end of the first three weeks of the semester in which the defense will take place - Results of Final Defense Form (when applicable): immediately following defense
+- Departmental Advisory Committee Form: by the end of the second semester of course work - Plan of Study: filed before the end of the second semester of full-time enrollment (filed online at the Graduate College website http://gradcollege.okstate.edu/planofstudy) - Notice of Intent to take Qualifying Exams: by the end of the second week of classes in the semester in which exams will be taken - Thesis Prospectus (when applicable): no later than the beginning of the first semester of thesis hours - Notice of Intent to defend a Thesis (when applicable): by the end of the third week of the semester in which the defense will take place - Results of Final Defense Form (when applicable): immediately following defense